 Travellers who require certificates after their test should contact the Public Health Department at least 96 hours (excluding weekends) before their date of travel.
 They should email: email@example.com with the following information:

 - Passport Number

 - Contact Telephone Number

-On receipt of the information above, an appointment will be made for testing which will be carried out at the Rooke Drive Through Facility (Monday to Saturday).
+On receipt of the information above, an appointment will be made for testing which will be carried out at the Mid Town Drive Through Facility (Monday to Sunday).
 The traveller should make sure that the timing and type of their test is valid for their country of travel.

 At present there is no cost for the first Private Travel Test for travellers holding a valid GHA card and only a charge of £30 for the cost of the certificate will be incurred.
 Any further tests required for Private Travel by the same person will be charged.
 Travellers not holding a GHA Card, will be required to cover the cost of both the Test, which is £150, and the Certificate, which is £30.

 I’ve returned from another country; do I need to do anything?

 There is now a legal duty for travellers – upon arrival – to report to the authorities, Borders and Coastguard Agency or Gibraltar Port Agency if arriving by vessel, if they have been in a ‘Relevant Area’ in the 14 days before their arrival in Gibraltar.

 A relevant area means a country, area or territory outside the European Union but does not include the United Kingdom, Jersey, Guernsey, Isle of Man and specified countries from the schedule.
 Read full list here.